ats2008/HltAnalyzer/README.md

 It might be useful to update the e/gamma objects before filling.
 This might be adding new variables to them, fixing existing variables, etc. This can be done by passing a function which takes an EgTrigSumObj as its only argument.
 As before functions which require additional arguments can be added using UnaryFunc taking a functools.partial object

+## QCD Reweighting

+### Introduction

+This package also includes tools for QCD reweighting which is a port of Christian Veelken's [mcStiching](https://github.com/veelken/mcStitching).

+The key point to understand that there is no difference between a "QCD" event and a "pileup" or "MinBias" event, its the same pythia process.
+Typically we define the hard interaction as the highest pt interaction in the event but in the case of QCD/MB, the generated event may actually be lower pt hat than one of the pileup events added in.
+Thus naively reweighting according to the pt hat of the generated QCD event will not work as what we think is a pthat = 30 GeV event is really a pthat=40 GeV event.

+Therefore we reweight considering all pt hats in the event, the generated pt hat and the pu events pt hats.
+This method is done counting the entries in each pt hat bin of an event, comparing to that expected and reweighting accordingly.

+There is an additional complication for enriched entries.
+In this case, we do not consider pileup as generated event is the one enriched.
+We first calculate the weight appropriate for the generated events pt hat and the pt hat of the PU events as normal.
+Then we apply an additional weight to correct for the fact we have enriched samples.
+Specifically the weight is the number of total events in that category / the number events expected in that category not including the enriched samples.
+The categories are passing EM-only, passing MU-only or passingMU+EM.

+Note none of this applies to W+jets or DY samples which should be weighted as normal as they are a different generator process to the pileup.

+###Usage

+There are two classes to use, a python based on and a c++ one.
+The python is EvtData.QCDWeightCalc and there is a c++ implimenation QCDWeightCalc

+Both load the necessary information by a common json format

+#### Input Json

+The code currently expects a json with a field "v2" which then contains a field "qcd" which defines the parameters for each bin.

+The parameters are
+  * min_pt : minimum pt of the bin
+  * max_pt : maximum pt of the bin
+  * xsec : cross-section (in pb) of the sample
+  * nr_em : number of events in the emenriched sample for this bin, set to zero if not running of emenriched
+  * nr_mu : number of events in the muon enriched sample for this bin, set to zero if not running over muon enriched
+  * nr_inclusive: number of events in the inclusive sample, set to zero if not running over an inclusive sample in this bin
+  * em_filt_eff : the efficiency of the em enriching filter
+  * em_mu_filter_eff : the fraction of em enriched events that are also muon enriched
+  * mu_filt_eff : the efficiency of the muon enriching filter
+  * mu_em_filter_eff : the fraction of muon enriched events that are also em enriched

+Note, the minbias bin should be also included here.
+It should have a range of min_pt of 0 and max_pt of 9999.
+It is the only bin which is allowed to overlap with other bins, all the other pt bins must be exclusive to each other.
+In the future we may end up seperating out the minbias bin to its own category due to this bin being special.

+A script to generate this json is fileChecker.py but it needs to be made more general

+#### c++ instructions

+The QCDWeightCalc takes a parameter which is the filename of the input json containing the parameters for the weights and optionally the bunch frequency.

+QCDWeightCalc::weight() returns the QCD appropriate  weight.
+It takes the genPtHat of the event, the pu hats of the pileup events and two bools indicating whether it passed em enriching and passed mu enriching.

+The genPtHat can be got from GenEventInfoProduct which usually has the name "generator" via GenEventInfoProduct::qScale.

+The pu pt hats can be objected from std::vector<PileupSummaryInfo> named addPileupInfo (in the miniAOD slimmedAddPileupInfo or similar).
+You need to find the entry with getBunchCrossing()==0.
+Then the pt hats are simply genPU_put_hats()

+Finally the weight just resulting from the enriching filter can be obtained from QCDWeightCalc::filtWeight()

+#### python instructions

+Simply pass the EvtData object into the EvtData.QCDWeightCalc.weight method.
+Currently this does not support muon enriching.

+#### example